www.Plesums.com (logo)

 Yes, I know Part C comes before Part D in alphabetical order, but not here.

 Only congress could create a drug plan as convoluted as Medicare drug coverage.
 The plans were designed by congress, but are actually offered by private insurance companies approved by Medicare.
 You pay a deductible on the first $2,510 of drugs in a year, then you pay all the cost of the drugs until you have paid $4,050 in prescriptions and deductibles in a year (nicknamed the donut hole).
-Then catastrophic coverage kicks in and the plan will pay most of your drug costs until the end of the year.
+Then catastrophic coverage kicks in and the plan will pay most of your drug costs until the end of the calendar year.
 Policies in my area cost $12.10 to $97.50 per month, with various plans offering a discount on some drug prices, especially for generic drugs, and some plans providing some degree of coverage "in the hole."
-Important drugs like Rogaine and Viagra are not be covered (by federal rule), and don't count towards the deductible.
+Of course, the government has a penalty of up to $77.40 per month for those with high income.
+Important drugs like Rogaine and Viagra are not be covered (by federal rule), and your expenses for these drugs don't count towards the total for the year.

 The real zinger is if you do not have "creditable" drug coverage.
 When you later get Part D, and for the rest of your life, your premium will be 1% higher for each month after age 65 that you did not have creditable coverage.
-Creditable coverage means private (employer) insurance that is at least as good as Part D. The coverage we selected for Jenny's health insurance, which includes me, had drug coverage, but it was not "creditable" drug coverage.
+Creditable coverage means private (or employer) insurance that is at least as good as Medicare Part D. The coverage we selected for Jenny's employer health insurance (before she went on Medicare), which included me, had drug coverage, but it was not "creditable" drug coverage.
 To avoid later problems I looked for the lowest cost Part D coverage.
 That may sound simple, but your cost of specific drugs are so drastically different on each plan, that you have to look at the total cost of the plan plus that plan's charge for your current prescriptions.
 For example, some plans have no copay for generic prescriptions (generic drugs are free), so a higher premium may suddenly have a lower total cost, depending on what medicine you are taking.
-The medicare web site is exceptionally good as a "Medicare Prescription Drug Plan Finder" - you enter your location and current prescription drugs, and it will compute the cost of each drug and the total cost including premiums, for your choice of drug store or mail order.
+The medicare web site is exceptionally good as a "Medicare Prescription Drug Plan Finder" - you enter your location and current prescription drugs, and it will compute the cost of each drug and the total cost including premiums, for each plan, for your choice of drug store or mail order.
 (It even includes the cost of drugs that aren't covered).
+For whatever reason, Jenny had trouble getting that part of the Medicare site to work, but when it works, it is great.
 You can change plans at the end of each year if your needs change, and you cannot be turned down for drug coverage.
 The drug plans can change each year, so you need to start over each year, even if your needs don't change - see below.

 Medicare Part C

 Yep, I found the zinger.
 You don't need a referral, and can go to any hospital, any doctor, etc. etc. that is willing to accept the payments and terms of the policy.
 Practically every insurance company refuses to pay any more than Medicare would have paid, which is already so low that many doctors cannot afford to provide the first class personalized service you want for those payments.
 And the insurance companies are very slow to pay, and require huge amounts of paperwork (Jenny worked in medical billing for long enough to experience the horrors.
 She left to preserve her sanity.).
-So my doctor (part of the largest medical practice in the area) and the hospitals he uses, will accept Medicare, since they pay promptly without hassle.
-His practice will not accept any of the Part C plans because of the hassle involved.
+So my doctor (part of the largest medical practice in the area) and the hospitals he uses, will accept Medicare despite the relatively low payment, since they pay promptly without hassle.
+His practice did not accept any of the Part C plans (and maybe still doesn't accept the plans) because of the hassle involved.
 Listen for the fine print in the ads and commercials.
 And check with your doctor.
 My decision was easy.
 I like my doctor.
-See the insurance section below about how much you are really saving with insurance (since Medicare does a good job paying for the big stuff).
-My answer: No part C.
+See the insurance section below about how little you are really saving with insurance (since Medicare does a good job paying for the big stuff).
+My answer: No part C for me.

 Managing your drugs and doctor